drshahizan/special-topic-data-engineering/project/proposal/MichelinStar/Proposal_MichelinStar.md

   <tr>
     <td>Data security measures</td>
     <td>
-    <li>control the users' access to data according to their role and responsibility through user authentication</li>
+    <li>Control the users' access to data according to their role and responsibility through user authentication</li>
-    <li>encrypt the data</li>
+    <li>Encrypt the data</li>
-    <li>backup the data regularly to prevent data lost due to unexpected disaster</li>
+    <li>Backup the data regularly to prevent data lost due to unexpected disaster</li>
-    <li>enable firewall to protect the system from cyber attacks</li>
+    <li>Enable firewall to protect the system from cyber attacks</li>
-    <li>consitently change the access password to prevent unnecessary password leakage</li>
+    <li>Consitently change the access password to prevent unnecessary password leakage</li>
     </td>
   </tr>
 </table>